Globally, only 1% of the population is vegan, and here in England, only 1.21% of the country is vegan.

 Response: Animals aside, going vegan would be the best possible option for the world and future generations.

 The United Nation’s 2021 report stated that the world is on “code red” when it comes to climate change.
-If we don’t change now natural disasters and rising levels of sea levels are going to be a common thing, endangering millions of people’s lives.
+If we don’t change now natural disasters and rising levels of sea levels are going to be a common things, endangering millions of people’s lives.

 So how does going vegan help the planet?
 It’ll reduce greenhouse gas emission, stop livestock emissions, reduce energy consumption, conserve water, stabilise the ocean, protect rainforests and land, preserves habitats and prevent species extinction and make people healthier – to name a few!